 Breadcrumbs, breadboards, and breadwinners.
 Two of which will provide you with a delicious and nutritious meal enough to feed a family, one will provide you with the foundational playground to which your PCB board design will spawn from.
 I will save you time, effort, and many awkward encounters by telling you that if you go around trying to stick jumper leads into breadwinners around town, your design will most likely not succeed.

 Similarly, you will likely not maintain proper signal integrity amongst other issues if you try to route your CPU through a mountain of breadcrumbs.
-Let’s loave the questions behind conclude that breadboards are what you use for your PCB design.
-All jokes aside, breadboards are likely going to be in the desk drawer of every printed circuit board designer and will likely be the first place you will turn when in need of a sandbox style domain for you to test your new designs on.
+Let’s leave the questions behind conclude that breadboards are what you use for your PCB design.
+All jokes aside, breadboards are likely going to be in the desk drawer of every printed circuit board and will likely be the first place you will turn when in need of a sandbox style domain for you to test your new designs on.

 But some questions will remain even for the seasoned designers.
 Is it appropriate to use a breadboard for every design application?
 Are there limits to what these wonderful contraptions can do?
 Can similar prototyping challenges be accomplished via computer simulation?
-By further understanding the capabilities of a breadboard, you can determine if using one is best for your design needs.
+By further understanding the capabilities of a breadboard diagram, you can determine if using one is best for your design needs.

 What Advantages Do Breadboards Have?